cerbero90/enum/README.md

 BackedEnum::one->isOdd(); // true
 ```

 However `get()` is useful to resolve keys dynamically as a key may be a property, a method or a closure.
-It also gets called internally for more advanced functionalities that we are going to explore very soon.
+It often gets called internally for more advanced functionalities that we are going to explore very soon.

 ### Hydration